 However, we were unable to determine the firmware version.
-If you own them and know where to find it, let us know in the discussion section below.
+If you own them and know where to find it, let us know in the discussions.

 The JLab Audio JBuds Air Executive can isolate a decent amount of noise.
 Like most in-ears without active noise cancelling, they don't isolate very much in the bass range, so they won't help block out the deep rumbles of bus or plane engines very well.
-However, they do an excellent job at isolating noises in both the mid and treble ranges, like the chatter of a busy office.
-They were tested with their silicone tips, but we'd expect even better results with their included foam tips.
+However, they do an excellent job isolating noises in both the mid and treble ranges, like the chatter of a busy office.
+We tested them with their silicone tips, but we expect even better results with their included foam tips.

-As expected for closed-back in-ears, the JLab Audio JBuds Air Executive have excellent leakage results.
-Most of the audio they leak is concentrated in a fairly narrow band in the treble range, which makes their leakage sound thin but also a bit sharp.
+As expected for closed-back in-ears, the JLab Audio JBuds Air Executive have fantastic leakage results.
+Most of the audio they leak is concentrated in a fairly narrow band in the treble range, making their leakage sound thin but also a bit sharp.
 Thankfully, the overall level of their leakage is below the noise floor of an average office, so it shouldn't be too bothersome.

-Like most Bluetooth earbuds, the microphone recording quality of the JLab Audio JBuds Air Executive is poor.
+Like most Bluetooth earbuds, JLab Audio JBuds Air Executive's microphone recording quality is poor.
 Speech recorded or transmitted with their mic will sound thin, but you should still be easy to understand.

 The JLab Audio JBuds Air Executive aren't compatible with a companion app; however, you can cycle through three different EQ presets directly on the earbuds themselves.